 It’s not fun and Google can fix it with ease.
 Instead of labelling SEO as negative you rather need to call out Google for it.
-Why do they penalize websites for third party actions those sites have often no control of?
-Why penalize the victim for sabotage?
+Why do they penalise websites for third party actions those sites have often no control of?
+Why penalise the victim for sabotage?

 * Creative Commons image by Les Chatfield